super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 ##### Dynamic Backtrack

-A kind of backjump which does not erase the values set for the variables jumped over.
+A kind of backjump which does not erase the values set for the variables jumped over [Ginsberg93].
 Relies on an elimination memory for each variable.
 Effectively changes search order.

-> — Honestly it feels a bit magical.
-I am not confident at all that `croiseur-solver-ginsberg`
-> implementation is correct.
+> — I am not sure to understand it and as a result I have doubts on the correctness of the
+> implementation in `croiseur-solver-ginsberg`.
+It does not prevent this solver to find solutions
+> though, but it might only be due to the other heuristics, for slot selection and value selection.

 ##### Example